 Also, another great idea would be to hang some vintage brass hooks or sconces on the paneling.
 It not only adds a touch of style but also provides extra storage space!

-Add Texture With Brick, Stone, or Wood Walls
+Adding Texture With Brick, Stone, or Wood Accents

 You know what can really make your hallways stand out?
 Adding some feng shui and playing around with textures on the walls.
 Personally, I love using exposed brick, stone veneer, or reclaimed wood paneling because it gives the space a more natural and cozy feel.
 Plus, these textures add an extra touch of charm and character, especially in homes that may be lacking in architectural details.
 Just a little tip to help spruce up your space!